 Kiriform allows for axisymmetric sheet assemblies to transform from 2D to 3D shapes through a carefully engineered buckling of curvilinear struts or fins.
 Several layers of shaped fins are connected such that the rotation of one set of fins (normally created from a single sheet) relative to its neighboring set of fins makes both sets buckle in a controlled and repeatable manner such that spherical or near-spherical shapes result .
 Each set of fins can be created from a single sheet thus allowing for inexpensive fabrication.
-There are only minimal hardware or weld connections between the sheets, and the principals underlying the mechanism scale from the millimeter to the meter scale and beyond.
+There are only minimal hardware or weld connections between the sheets, and the principal underlying the mechanism scale from the millimeter to the meter scale and beyond.
 Kiriform has the potential for a wide range of applications in need of dynamic and deployable adaptive systems that are fully flat in one condition.
-Applications at various scales can range from space deployable, shelters, furniture, collapsible rotors, and robots, to medical devices and optical focusing mechanisms.

 .
 Deployable Structures Based on Buckling of Curved Beams Upon a Rotational Input .
 Advanced Functional Materials.
 2021:2101144.